 The most common materials used for disposable gloves are Latex, Vinyl and Nitrile.
 Each material has its benefits and drawbacks.

 Latex Gloves are constructed from Natural Rubber Latex and are the most popular type of disposable glove.
 The physical properties of the material offer protection from biohazardous risks whilst superior elasticity and tensile strength provide unsurpassed user comfort and a reasonable resistance to cuts and abrasions.
 Because they are manufactured from a naturally occurring substance, Latex gloves possess greater biodegradability and are kinder to the environment than Vinyl and Nitrile gloves, which are manufactured from man-made synthetic materials.
-Latex gloves are generally cost-effective and our Standard Medical Grade Latex Gloves are available from as low as £3.20 per box of 100!
+Latex gloves are cost-effective and our Medical Grade Disposable Latex Gloves offer all the performance benefits of latex at a great value price.

 A drawback to using Latex gloves is that some users find themselves allergic to the proteins within the Natural Rubber they are constructed from.
-Some of our Latex gloves range, such as Bodyguards New Latex Gloves, have undergone a process called ‘Chlorination’ – whereby gloves are treated with Chlorine and Water, then neutralised with Ammonia.
+Some of our Latex gloves range have undergone a process called ‘Chlorination’ – whereby gloves are treated with Chlorine and Water, then neutralised with Ammonia.
 This creates a smooth inner surface to the glove by reducing the natural tackiness of the Latex.
 In turn, this reduces protein levels to below the limit of detection.
 Many Latex sensitive users find they can use chlorinated Latex gloves without provoking an adverse reaction.
 Please view our range of Chlorinated & Low Protein Latex Gloves.
 If you are unsure or still find you are allergic, Vinyl or Nitrile gloves may be a better choice for you.

 Choosing Powdered or Powder Free Gloves: Most of our Latex, Vinyl and Nitrile gloves are available in powdered and powder free varieties.